Utkarsh-089/AI_Movie_Hub/README.md

 ### Backend Connectivity
 **Issue:** "Will my backend still work if I go offline?"

-**Answer:** No. Lovable Cloud is a cloud-based backend service that requires internet connectivity.
+**Answer:** No. Backend service requires internet connectivity.
 If you go offline:
 - User authentication will fail
 - Database operations will fail
 - AI recommendations won't work